DataDog/documentation/content/en/network_monitoring/devices/snmp_metrics.md

 ### Autodiscovery

-An alternative to specifying individual devices is to use autodiscovery to automatically discover all the devices on your network.
+An alternative to specifying individual devices is to use Autodiscovery to automatically discover all the devices on your network.

 Autodiscovery polls each IP on the configured subnet, and checks for a response from the device.
 Then, the Datadog Agent looks up the `sysObjectID` of the discovered device and maps it to one of [Datadog's device profiles][6].
 The profiles contain lists of predefined metrics to collect for various types of devices.